Do you really talk to little kids about Black Lives Matter?

 A Week of Action?

-How did BLM in schools start?
+How did BLM at schools start?

 Great question!
 Here are some great articles by two organizations every educator should know about: Rethinking Schools and Teaching Tolerance.
 Definitely read them both (you can click on the pictures).